 Toasted pecans and dried cranberries rounded out the flavors in this cake very nicely but you can TOTALLY use fresh cranberries for this cake.
 I might just cut them in half and dredge in flour before adding to the batter.

-If you’ve tried this bundt cake then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried this olive oil cake recipe then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!

 For the Cake